Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 3. What is the EEO-1 report?

-The EEO-1 report is a mandatory annual data collection that requires all private sector employers with 100 or more employees, and federal contractors with 50 or more employees meeting certain criteria, to submit workforce demographic data.
+The EEO-1 report is a mandatory annual data collection that requires all private sector employers with 100 or more employees to submit workforce demographic data.
 This data includes information such as job category, sex, and race or ethnicity of employees to the EEOC.
+The report provides a demographic breakdown of the employer's workforce, helping to ensure equal employment opportunities and compliance with federal regulations.

-4. How do employers determine the correct EEO-1 job category for their employees?
+5. How do employers determine the correct EEO-1 job category for their employees?